BY: TANNER KENNEY

 These tactics can prevent an over-reliance on a singular technology and/or vendor and the utilization of waste streams through the production of RNG can help to reduce landfill and recycling facility-congestion and prevent future waste.
 Doing so will allow for a more sustainable approach to the exploration for energy resources as the planet’s changing climates begin to melt sea ice in the Arctic Ocean, thereby reducing the economic demand for Arctic shipping routes.

 Additionally, energy storage technologies should be prioritized in nations with large populations located in coastal and/or high-altitude climates as they may set examples for major cities in even highly developed nations that have as yet to allow for such installations.
 And while the United States has long been the beacon of energy ingenuity throughout the world, there exists a bevy of examples to point to with vastly different use-cases such as the sustainable village of Feldheim, Germany, the Kalundborg Symbiosis industrial park, and, as of this writing, the entire nation of Costa Rica.

 Kalundborg Symbiosis – Denmark

 How Can We Help?

-Tantamount to the creation of renewable energy installations in the United States and throughout the rest of the world must be the promotion of such technologies through a wider lens than that of clean energy provision.
-The reliance upon outdated and inefficient energy infrastructure can and will result in dire consequences for members of the service area’s most vulnerable populations.
+Tantamount to the creation of renewable energy installations in the United States and throughout the rest of the world must be the advocacy, promotion, and permeation of such technologies through a wider lens than that of clean energy provision.
+The reliance upon outdated and inefficient energy infrastructure can and will result in dire consequences for members of a given service area’s most vulnerable populations.

 Die Natur braucht uns nicht / aber wir brauchen die natur